Step 3. Review Monitoring Jobs and Load

-The Monitoring Load step shows:
+The Monitoring Load step will display:

-- Monitoring Group(s).
-In this configuration, there is only one monitoring group, named Default Monitoring Group (this group may be renamed in the Veeam UI).
+- Monitoring Groups.
+In this example, there is only one monitoring group named Default Monitoring Group (you can rename this group in the Veeam UI).

 - New Jobs and Existing Jobs in each group.
 In this example, there are no existing jobs, as this is the first vCenter Server to be added.